sttp/Specification/Sections/Overview.md

 #### Data Transport Channels

-STTP data transport requires the use of a _command channel_ using TCP/IP for reliable delivery of important commands.
-Optionally a secondary _data channel_ can be established using UDP/IP for the transport of data that can tolerate loss.
-When no secondary UDP/IP is used, both commands and data will share use of the TCP/IP channel for communications.

 Although not precluded from use over other data transports, the design of STTP is targeted and optimized for use over IP, specifically TCP/IP and UDP/IP.
 Even so, since the command/response implementation and data packet distribution of the STTP protocol is fairly simple, it is expected that commonly available middleware data transport layers, such as ZeroMQ or DDS, could easily support and transmit data using the STTP protocol should any of the messaging distribution and management benefits of these transport layers be useful to a particular deployment environment.
 However, these types of deployments are outside the scope of this documentation.
 If needed, STTP integrations with middleware layers should be added as reference implementation repositories to the STTP organizational site <sup>[[4](References.md#user-content-ref4)]</sup>.

-> :tomato::question: JRC: _The question has been raised if a UDP only transport should be allowed?
-In this mode, any critical commands and responses would basically be sent over UDP.
-Thought would need to be given to commands and/or responses that never arrive and the consequences thereof._

-> :tomato::question: SEC: _We may also consider a UDP method that is not bi-directional.
-Much like how C37.118 currently supports such a data stream.
-This could be encrypted by storing the client's public key on the server and encrypting the cipher key periodically.
-It could be used when transporting from secure environment to an unsecure one.
-Anytime TCP is used, the potential of buffering and creating a DOS attack on the more secure system is possible.
-And UDP replies through a firewall are really easy to spoof._

-> :confused: JRC: _Presume that this would require an out-of-band pre-defined configuration to be "known" or handle it the way C37.118 currently manages this, i.e., sending a "config frame" once per minute.
-In context of STTP, this might be a reduced set of metadata that represented "what" was being published.
-This would need some "rules" to operate properly._

-> :bulb: KEM: _The advantage in this case is that UDP will operate unidirectionally, TCP won't.
-However for commands you really need to close the loop.
-I suggest that STTP only be developed for TCP as suggested above, but do not state that it cannot be adapted to UDP._

-### STTP Feature Summary

-* Perform at high volume / large scale
-* Minimize data losses (e.g., over UDP)
-* Lower bandwidth requirements (e.g., over TCP)
-* Optimized for the performant delivery of individual data points
-* Automated exchange of metadata (no centralized registry required)
-* Detect and expose communication issues
-* Security and availability features that enable use on critical systems to support critical operations
-* Publish/subscribe at data point level
-* API implemented in multiple languages on multiple platforms
-* Metadata will be versioned and tabular in nature
-* Sets of metadata from multiple parties will be easy to merge
-* Points defined in metadata will have a clear ownership path
-* A minimal set of metadata will exist to support any STTP deployments
-* Industry specific metadata extensions will exist to support specific industry deployments
-* Ability to support broadcast messaging and distribution of critical system alarms